rbeeger/epigraver/Readme.md

 This is where you specify all the commands you want the screensaver to call.

 The settings for each command are:
-  * **Name** The name for the command.
+  * **Name:** The name for the command.
 This is what you'll see in the command list in the schedule configuration
-  * **Command** The command line to execute. zsh is used to execute it.
+  * **Command:** The command line to execute. zsh is used to execute it.
 You can just enter the full path to some command line program here - like `/usr/local/bin/fortune` in this example - or anything else that would work on a shell (e.g. `date`, `time`).
 Just like when you would run it in your terminal application, you can add command line parameters to use here.
 To have a fortune command that only displays offensive entries you would enter `/usr/local/bin/fortune -o` here
-  * **Animation Interval** The interval at which the command is called again.
+  * **Animation Interval:** The interval at which the command is called again.
 Here it is called every 60 seconds.

 The **Test** button executes the command once and displays the result in the preview below.